yangmillstheory/vim-snipe/README.md

 only provides mappings for `f`, `w`, and `W`.
 It also hasn't seen any activity in a while.

 2 also has a similarly incomplete API at the time of this writing; see [this issue](https://github.com/easymotion/vim-easymotion/issues/354).
-It's also monolithic, sprawling, and painful to extend.
-See [this Reddit thread](https://www.reddit.com/r/vim/comments/1v9qyu/actively_developed_and_maintained_fork_of/ceq7lcf/) for more discussion.
+It's also monolithic, sprawling, and (IMHO) painful to extend; see [this Reddit thread](https://www.reddit.com/r/vim/comments/1v9qyu/actively_developed_and_maintained_fork_of/ceq7lcf/) for more discussion.

-However, I'd like to give credit to `vim-easymotion`, as I've borrowed some core functionality and logic:
+However, I'd like to give credit to `vim-easymotion`, having borrowed some core functionality and logic:

 * highlighting initialization
 * core functionality for building the jump tree